Contained Database Users - Making Your Database Portable

 In the contained database user model, the login in the master database is not present.
 Instead, the authentication process occurs at the user database, and the database user in the user database does not have an associated login in the master database.
 The contained database user model supports both Windows authentication and SQL Server authentication, and can be used in both SQL Server and SQL Database.
 To connect as a contained database user, the connection string must always contain a parameter for the user database so that the Database Engine knows which database is responsible for managing the authentication process.
 The activity of the contained database user is limited to the authenticating database, so when connecting as a contained database user, the database user account must be independently created in each database that the user will need.
 To change databases, SQL Database users must create a new connection.
 Contained database users in SQL Server can change databases if an identical user is present in another database.

-Azure: SQL Database and SQL Data Warehouse support Azure Active Directory identities as contained database users.
-SQL Database supports contained database users using SQL Server authentication, but SQL Data Warehouse does not.
+Azure: SQL Database and Azure Synapse Analytics support Azure Active Directory identities as contained database users.
+SQL Database supports contained database users using SQL Server authentication, but Azure Synapse Analytics does not.
 For more information, see Connecting to SQL Database By Using Azure Active Directory Authentication.
 When using Azure Active Directory authentication, connections from SSMS can be made using Active Directory Universal Authentication.
 Administrators can configure Universal Authentication to require Multi-Factor Authentication, which verifies identity by using a phone call, text message, smart card with pin, or mobile app notification.
-For more information, see SSMS support for Azure AD MFA with SQL Database and SQL Data Warehouse.
+For more information, see SSMS support for Azure AD MFA with SQL Database and Azure Synapse Analytics.

-For SQL Database and SQL Data Warehouse, since the database name is always required in the connection string, no changes are required to the connection string when switching from the traditional model to the contained database user model.
+For SQL Database and Azure Synapse Analytics, since the database name is always required in the connection string, no changes are required to the connection string when switching from the traditional model to the contained database user model.
 For SQL Server connections, the name of the database must be added to the connection string, if it is not already present.

 When using the traditional model, the server level roles and server level permissions can limit access to all databases.
 When using the contained database model, database owners and database users with the ALTER ANY USER permission can grant access to the database.
 This reduces the access control of high privileged server logins and expands the access control to include high privileged database users.